 How Clean is the Tap Water?

-NYC is one of five major U.S. cities that doesn’t require a water filtration system for the tap water, but our municipal plants still send it through ultraviolet light exposure.
-It also undergoes more than 600,000 tests per year and is tested for more than 250 variables and pollutants.
+NYC is one of five major U.S. cities that doesn’t require a water filtration system for tap water.
+With that said, it does undergo more than 600,000 tests per year and is tested for more than 250 variables and pollutants.

-In 2018, the city put more than $1 billion towards an initiative to make the drinking water as safe and clean as possible.
+In 2018, the city put more than $1 billion towards an initiative to make drinking water as safe and clean as possible.
 Part of the budget (some $200 million) went to the treatment and protection of our water source from farm pollution and septic system waste.

 Water Filtration & Purification Made Easy

 When it comes to your drinking water, you shouldn’t be questioning its cleanliness and where it comes from.
 That’s why many people turn to in-home or in-office filtration and purification systems.
 These systems are our specialty.
 We are proud to share knowledge of our systems with NYC and our neighbors.